Community » Board of Trustees

 Board of Trustees

-State College Friends School is governed by a Board of Trustees whose responsibilities include supervision of the Head of School, financial oversight, strategic planning, and institutional advancement.
-The board has a fiduciary responsibility to uphold the mission of Friends School in service to today's children and to ensure a vibrant Friends School for future generations.
+State College Friends School is governed by a Board of Trustees whose responsibilities include long-range and strategic planning, stewardship of the school's finances, and selection and retention of, and providing counsel to, the Head of School.
+The board has a fiduciary responsibility to uphold the mission of Friends School in service to today's students and to ensure a vibrant Friends School for future generations.

 The Board consists of 10-13 members, the majority of which are members of the Religious Society of Friends (Quakers).
 Other trustees are SCFS parents, alumni, and individuals with experience in Friends education.
 Trustees are nominated by the Governance Committee and approved by the Board.
 Each trustee serves a term of three years.
 Members may serve no more than two consecutive terms but may be reappointed after a one year absence.